simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 _FLAGS

-The closing transaction transfers balances to "equity:closing balances", and the opening transaction transfers balances from "equity:opening balances", or you can customise these with the `--close-to` and `--open-from` options.
 You can choose to print just one of the transactions by using the `--opening` or `--closing` flag.

+The closing transaction transfers balances to `equity:closing balances`, and the opening transaction transfers balances from `equity:opening balances`, by default.
+You can choose different account names with the `--close-to` and `--open-from` options.
+If you specify only one of these, it is used for both.

-The equity postings appear at the end of the transaction by default; with `--interleaved`, they appear beside their corresponding closing postings.
+The "equity" postings are shown at the end of the transaction by default (and are combined when possible).
+With `--interleaved`, they are shown next to each posting they balance, instead (better for troubleshooting).

+### close usage

 If you split your journal files by time (eg yearly), you will typically run this command at the end of the year, and save the